 I came home and started researching and was super excited to learn it is totally possible to travel more for less!
-There are definitely ways to book hotels for free, to get free flights, to take advantage of travel deals and to travel more often for less money.
+There are definitely ways to book hotels for free, get free flights, take advantage of travel deals, and travel more often for less money.
 It can be done!

 There’s a stunning fact that states the average American has only been to 12 states and has never left the country.

 Friends, there’s a big, beautiful world out there, just waiting to be explored!
 If money is keeping you from exploring it, I’m here to show you some ways to remove that hurdle.